 New Cross Hospital

-SP has received funds for attending conferences, and fees for speaking and consultation, from Medtronic Inc. SP was also in receipt of funding for research, between 2007 and 2009, from Medtronic Inc. to the Uiversity of Manchester.
-SP was a Guideline Development Group member of the National Institute of Clinical Excellence guidelines on Transient loss of consciousness ('blackouts') management in adults and young people, published in August 2010.
+SP has received funds for attending conferences, and fees for speaking and consultation, from Medtronic Inc. SP was also in receipt of funding for research, between 2007 and 2009, from Medtronic Inc. to the University of Manchester.
+SP was a Guideline Development Group member of the National Institute or Health and Care Excellence (formerly National Institute for Clinical Excellence) guidelines on transient loss of consciousness ('blackouts') management in adults and young people, published in August 2010.

 Department of Cardiology